Creating a Telegram bot for Proxmox notifications

 while read -r line; do /usr/local/bin/telegram-forward.sh "$line"; done

-This is quick to deploy but will need fine tuning to avoid noise.
+This is quick to deploy but needs tuning to avoid noise.

 Option C — external monitoring tools

-• Run Prometheus with node_exporter and Alertmanager, or use Uptime Kuma, Nagios, Centreon.
+• Run Prometheus with node_exporter and Alertmanager, or use Uptime Kuma, Nagios, or Centreon.

-Choose the option that matches your appetite for maintenance.
-I prefer a small bridge for homelabs and Alertmanager for larger setups.
+I would use a small bridge for a homelab and Alertmanager for a larger setup.

 Testing notifications from Proxmox